jump-dev/DiffOpt.jl/docs/src/autotuning-ridge.md

 ```@example 3
 """
 Return the coefficient of determination R2 of the prediction.
-    best possible score is 1.0
-    it can be negative (because the model can be arbitrarily worse)
+Best possible score is 1.0, it can be negative because the model can be arbitrarily worse
 """
 function R2(y_true, y_pred)
     u = sum((y_pred - y_true).^2)  # Regression sum of squares